Where to ice fish in Boulder Junction

-Boulder Junction is a classic ice fishing destination.
+Boulder Junction is a classic ice fishing destination in the Northwoods of Wisconsin.
 There’s a lot to love about fishing in Boulder Junction.
 For starters, it’s the Musky Capital of the World.
 There are also an incredible 194 lakes within 10 miles of downtown.
-The ice fishing options are nearly endless, and the lakes around Boulder Junction are beautiful and well stocked.
+The ice fishing options are nearly endless in northern Wisconsin, and the lakes around Boulder Junction are beautiful and well stocked.

 This 406-acre lake is located about five miles south of Boulder Junction.
 It’s loaded with panfish and musky.
-There lake is located just east of County M and is surrounded by forest – as is the case with many undeveloped waters, be prepared to hike a bit.
-There is a boat landing here; description makes it sound like you have to park and walk through the woods to get there
+There lake is located just east of County M and is surrounded by forest—as is the case with many undeveloped waters, be prepared to hike a bit.

 Little John Lake